The Best Things to Do in Banff with Kids

 Drive the Icefields Parkway

 The Icefields Parkway drive has to be one of the most scenic drives you will ever do and is up there with the most beautiful drives in the world.
 It’s a 230km mountain road that connects the town of Jasper in Jasper National Park to Lake Louise in Banff.
 You can make frequent stops along the way which we find is always advisable with kids to break up the journey.
-You’ll pass waterfalls (Athabasca and Sunwapta) and the Athabasca Glacier.
+You’ll pass waterfalls (Athabasca and Sunwapta) and the Athabasca Glacier, and when you make it to Jasper there’s loads to do too!
 The scenery from the road is just breathtaking.
 Remember to switch drivers if you can so that you can both get a chance to look at the scenery.

 We had a large sunroof with our car which was great for the kids because they could look up and see the mountains towering over us.